A restaurant once dubbed the world's best reopens to feed first responders - KVIA

 As some mid-range restaurants struggle to serve customers during this uncertain period and as more upscale dining destinations opting for an all-out closure, dates of reopening TBD, Eleven Madison Park’s shift is noteworthy.

-At this time, NYC’s underserved communities includes the men and women on the front lines of the pandemic.
+At this time, NYC’s underserved communities includes the men and women on the front lines of the pandemic and individuals who’d typically rely on food banks, many of which have closed due to health concerns around Covid-19.
 Many doctors and nurses and other hospital staff are staying in Manhattan hotels, many of which have also transitioned from one day accommodating tourists to the next providing a safe, clean space for first responders.

-Neither Eleven Madison Park nor Rethink Food NYC could be immediately reached for comment, but the response, according to Humm’s Instagram has been overwhelming.
+Eleven Madison Park is making approximately 2,000 meals a day, which Rethink is picking up and delivering to both hospitals and New Yorkers in need,” Rethink executive director of strategic initiatives Meg Savage tells CNN.

+As soup kitchens around the city are closing, Savage says Rethink is scaling operations in response so they can serve more food to more people who need it.

 Less than 24 hours after making the announcement, Humm’s post had received over 21,000 likes and over 1,000 supportive, praising comments.